Miro Heiskanen Game Preview: Stars vs. Lightning

 Heiskanen Season Stats Insights

+- In 22 games this season, Heiskanen has a plus-minus of -3, while averaging 25:09 on the ice per game.

-- Heiskanen has scored a goal in one of 21 games this season.
+- Heiskanen has a goal in one of his 22 games playedthis year, but has yet to post a multi-goal effort.

-- Heiskanen has a point in eight of 21 games this season, with multiple points in three of them.
+- Heiskanen has a point in nine of 22 games this year, with multiple points in three of them.

-- Heiskanen has an assist in eight of 21 games played this season, including multiple assists three times.
+- Heiskanen has an assist in nine of 22 games this season, with multiple assists on three occasions.

-- Heiskanen's odds on his points prop carry an implied probability of 59.8% that he hits the over.
+- Heiskanen's implied probability to go over his point total is 57.1% based on the odds.

-- Heiskanen has an implied probability of 54.1% of going over his assist prop bet, based on the odds.
+- The implied probability of Heiskanen going over his assist prop bet, based on the odds, is 51.2%.

 Sign up for Underdog fantasy today.